galalH/riddle/README.md

 `RIDL_API_KEY=xxxxx` to the file before saving and restarting your R session.

-The package works with both the production and [UAT instances of RIDL](https://ridl-uat.unhcr.org) (aka "User Aceptance Testing").
+The package works with both the production and [UAT instances of RIDL](https://ridl-uat.unhcr.org) (aka "User Acceptance Testing").
 To use the UAT version, add the corresponding KEY within your `.Renviron` file: `RIDL_API_KEY_UAT=xxxxx`.
 Then add `uat = TRUE` as a parameter in any function from the package.
 This way you do not need to change your `RIDL_API_KEY` when you wan to switch between  prod and uat server